 If you have gotten this far in business, you know how compelling visuals are in bringing online traffic to your website.
 Visual elements such as images and videos are shareable on social media, so they bring social media users to your site.
-Other features such as infographics, pie charts, and graphs break down your static content, makes it readable by visitors, and that increases retention and conversions.
+Other features such as infographics, pie charts, and graphs break down your static content and make it readable by visitors, increasing retention and conversions.
 The colors and themes you use on the website also determine how visitors from a given region perceive your brand.

 4. Know the right platforms to target

 There isn’t a single social platform that is universally accepted or popular.
-You need to research about which platforms your target audiences spend most of their time on.
+It would be best if you researched which platforms your target audiences spend most of their time on.
 That is where you should concentrate your efforts on.
 For example, you will easily reach American audiences on Facebook, Instagram, YouTube, and Twitter, but you cannot rely on those platforms to bring in Chinese audiences.
 You have to focus on Chinese platforms such as Sina Weibo, Youku, and Renren.

-For a multilingual audience, you may have to double post on the same platforms but in different languages.
-If you have customers in France and the US, for example, you will need to create separate Facebook or Twitter posts for each language.
-If you are targeting a bilingual audience, Canada, for example, double posting might not be a good idea.
+You may have to double post on the same platforms for a multilingual audience but in different languages.
+If you have customers in France and the US, you will need to create separate Facebook or Twitter posts for each language.
+If you target a bilingual audience, Canada, double posting might not be a good idea.
 Just decide which language between French and English to post in.

 5. Follow local news

 A well-thought-out business expansion plan eliminates the risk of improper use of language, limiting your international success.
-Before you start thinking about language, therefore, think about your growth plan and how you will satisfy the new market once you appeal to it through language.
+Therefore, before you start thinking about language, think about your growth plan and how you will satisfy the new market once you appeal to it through language.